Giving Frequently Asked Questions

 What Payment Methods Does St. John’s Accept?

-We welcome cash, checks, and soon online via credit cards ( VISA, Mastercard, American Express and Discover) , or ACH.
+We welcome cash, checks, and via credit, debit, or ACH via the donate button at the top of this page.
 You can also contact your bank to see if they offer online bill pay service, which sends us a bank draft, or check in the mail.

 For information on how to set up payment on the web, contact us at firstname.lastname@example.org